Innovation and Future Thinking

 Duration: 2 weeks

 The objective of the Futures Lab is to provide students and professionals from varied backgrounds a strong baseline understanding of foresight and how it ties to strategy, innovation, and creation.
 This is done not only by teaching essential data collection and modelling, but narrative development, strategic framing, prototyping and communication.
+Methodology

 This course begins by asking the fundamental question: “Why think about the future?”
 It will explore this through an overview of essential futuring skills—horizon scanning and trends identification and analysis—looking at weak signals, micro- and macro-trends—and how to use these to think about implications and unexpected outcomes.
 This will include observational analysis, searching Barcelona for indicators about the future, studying behaviors, messages and signs that point to emergent change.